robbert-vdh/yabridge/ROADMAP.md

 - Replace the use of `notify-send` for notifications with using `libdbus` directly.
 Most systems will have both available by default, but some less common distros split `notify-send` from the rest of the `libnotify` package.
-- Possibly combine the `yabridge-host` and `yabridge-group` binaries to save some disk space as 95% of their code overlaps.
 - Consider adding an option for yabridgectl to set up VST2 plugins in `~/.vst`.
   As discussed in a couple places already doing so would come with a number of downsides and potential pitfalls so this may not happen.